Mario-Vishal/cat_vs_dog/README.md

-creating a deep learning model to classify dogs and cats, a kaggle challenge.
+Creating a deep learning model to classify dogs and cats, a kaggle challenge.
 That's it!

+dataset can be found here -> https://www.kaggle.com/c/dogs-vs-cats